 Life was pretty good for him other than intermittent pain and he barely saw the hospital ward for a good few years.
 It wasn’t really until he hit his teens that things started to change for him.
 He was dealing with huge amounts of pain again due to constant air swallowing (a self comforting/stimulating behaviour that leads to some pretty awful stomach pain) and he had a couple of issues that landed him in hospital and led to us discovering that his hip was subluxated/dislocated, which had been causing him acute pain.
 In March 2013 his tibia and fibula bones spontaneously fractured which led to the discovery that he also had low bone density.
 This led to the discovery that bone pain was causing the constant air swallowing which pretty much stopped once he started pamidronate infusions to densen up his bones.
 Thanks to the GFPD conference in Nebraska, we were able to see a Doctor in Omaha who specialises in bone issues in children on the Zellweger spectrum and he was able to stay on the infusions for five years in total.
 He’s now finished the infusions and we are looking at other ways we could possibly aid his bone health.

-And despite everything he’s been through, he’s one of the lucky ones; most children on the Zellweger Spectrum don’t live to see their 20th birthday; many never even see their first.
-We have been so lucky, Cam has turned life upside down and brought true perspective to it.
+Despite everything, he wass one of the lucky ones; most children on the Zellweger Spectrum don’t live to see their 21st birthday; many never even see their first.
+We were incredibly lucky; Cam turned life upside down and brought true perspective to it.
 We’re a world away from the young naive parents who proudly held our beautiful baby boy all those years ago – unaware of the most awful and wonderful places he was going to take us.
 I’ll be forever grateful that he came into our lives.
-I’ve not always been the mum I wanted to be; I have so many regrets and things that with hindsight I would have fought harder for/let go of/done differently, but we will keep fighting for him until the end… and beyond; in his name.
+I’ve not always been the mum I wanted to be; I have so many regrets and things that with hindsight I would have fought harder for/let go of/done differently, but we loved him and we will continue to love him until our last breath and beyond.